 The rest of the values appear based on the selected Connection Mode value.
-For Filesystem Mount Point connection mode, refer to the corresponding section in the Managing Remote Mounts (see page 282) page.
+For Filesystem Mount Point connection mode, refer to the corresponding section in the Managing Remote Mounts (see page 283) page.
 For other connection modes, the following values appear:

 - Path The path to the directory where the file(s) are located. - Server Name The name of the server used to connect to the file. - Port The port used to connect to the server. - User Name The user name to connect to the server. - Password (non-Public Key Authentication only) The associated password for the server. - Public Key Authentication (Optional) (Only appears for SFTP) Check this box to specify a public key.
 When you check this box, the Available Keys drop-down appears.
 Choose a key from the dropdown.
-See Delphix Masking APIs for information on uploading public keys to the Continuous Compliance Engine. - If you plan to do on-the-fly masking, you will need to create a separate environment and connector as the source for the files to be masked.
-The masked files will be put into the directory being pointed to by the connector created previously (the target).
-However, the file path specified in the connector of the target rule set must point to an existing file the target directory.
-It does not have to be a copy of the file, just an entry in the directory with the same name.
-It will be replaced by the masked file.
+See Delphix Masking APIs for information on uploading public keys to the Continuous Compliance Engine.